 West Sussex

-If we don’t use these facilities, we will lose them as many struggle to stay open and depend on local community support, please support the lido and outdoor pools.
+If we don’t utilise these facilities, we risk losing them, as many struggle to stay open and rely on local community support.
+Please support the lido and outdoor pools.